tomek-skrond/go-api-boiler/README.md

 # go-api-boiler
 This is a template project for Go API projects.
 It's copied from this [yt video](https://www.youtube.com/watch?v=CJfE9kD_i7Q)

+Below you will find my attempt of explaining what the functions are doing (if you see an error or a misinterpretation, feel free to create an issue on git).

 ## Components

 ### apiFunc `type func(http.ResponseWriter, *http.Request) error`